pandastrike/bayzee/README.md

     max_shingle_size: 3
     # minimum number of words in generated phrase
     min_shingle_size: 2
-    # list of document's fields to generate phrases from
-    fields: ["name","category","description","manufacturer"]
     # list of features to extract
     features:
       - name: "doc_count"